Gualberto Villarroel: Executions of Chuspipata and Challacollo

 The harsh repressions on the opposition inevitably resulted in the development of a conspiracy to overthrow the government.
 The attempted coup in Oruro, headed by Colonel David Ovidio, resulted in failure and its perpetrators were arrested.
 Following this, the decision was made to impose the maximum penalty of death, without trial and without discretion on the conspirators.
 On the night of 19 November, four of the conspirators, Miguel Brito, Eduardo Paccieri, Fernando Garrón, and Humberto Loaiza were shot near Challacollo.
-The rest, two senators: Luis Calvo and Félix Capriles; two former ministers of state: Carlos Salinas Aramayo and Rubén Terrazas; and a military man: General Demetrio Ramos were executed near Chuspipata.
+The rest, two senators, Luis Calvo and Félix Capriles; two former ministers of state, Carlos Salinas Aramayo and Rubén Terrazas; and a military general, Demetrio Ramos; were executed near Chuspipata.
 The latter executions were particularly brutal as the condemned were shot and their bodies thrown into a 3000 ft ravine.
 The government announced the executions through a note signed by Major Jorge Eguino on 21 November 1944.

 Once the facts were discovered, Villarroel maintained that he had not ordered the executions.
 However, as head of government, he took responsibility for what happened.
 Some versions indicate that several crimes carried out during the Villarroel government were carried out by RADEPA, without the knowledge of the president.
 Whatever the case, the executions shocked the population.
 In 1977, writer Roberto Querejazu would claim that "if the Catavi massacre was the flag raised by the MNR and the RADEPA in their revolt against Peñaranda, the 'crimes of Challacollo and Chuspipata' became those of the PIR and the traditional parties to drag public opinion against Villarroel."